PoCInnovation/Workshops/software/10.Neo4j/README.md

 ### Check models

-To verify that your connection is working, modify the file `index.ts` to print models define in the database.
+To verify that your connection is working, modify the file `index.ts` to print models defined in the database.

 It should print an empty object like this :